!python --version

 The most important methods are: - solve

-- calculate the average of all the \(y\)-values associated with each \(x\) in the provided data set and store it in a table - inputs - xy_vals_seq: Iterable[Tuple[X, float]]
+- calculate the average of all the xy_vals_seq: Iterable[Tuple[X, float]]

 - error_tolerance: Optional[float]=None